frialey63/rosta/README.md

 ## TODO Story

-Refactor rosta to roster

-Downloader for the PDF file
+Rosta
+- perform updates to shift
+- identify existence of shifts on calendar

+Security
+- login and session management

+User
+- menubar for controls in crudui

+About

+DOCX
+- update format for museum

-Calendar day entry
+Calendar
-- investigate EntryProvider
+- investigate EntryProvider?

-Shift entry for a user
-- is this crudui with custom form?

-login, session and security
+Refactor "rosta" to roster

-Maven build against custom crudui library
+Maven build against custom crudui library (maybe)

 deployment to PI